roberthopman/roberthopman.github.io/syntax.md

 # => Hello, World!
 ```

-Enumerators: can iterate over two collections in parallel.
+### Enumerators
+Can iterate over two collections in parallel.
 Enumerator class is not to be confused with the Enumerable module.
 The Enumerator class is used to create custom external iterator.
 ```ruby
 short_enum = [1,2,3].to_enum
 long_enum = ('a'..'z').to_enum